lapets/products/README.rst

     [(2, 'a', True), (2, 'a', False)]
     [(2, 'b', True), (2, 'b', False)]

-The iterable corresponding to each subset is independent from the others, making it possible to employ techniques such as multiprocessing when operating on the elements of the overall Cartesian product.
+The `iterable <https://docs.python.org/3/glossary.html#term-iterable>`__ corresponding to each subset is *independent* from the others, making it possible to employ techniques such parallelization (*e.g.*, using the built-in `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`__ library) when operating on the elements of the overall Cartesian product.

 Development
 -----------